-March was a unique month in that it saw both Leg II and Leg III of the vaunted Los Suenos Triple Crown.
+March was a unique month in that it saw both Leg II and Leg III of the Los Suenos Triple Crown.
 Leg II, which took place between Feb 28 and March 2, was the best of the three as 45 boats enjoyed some truly prolific billfishing.
 In three days the fleet released 2,042 sailfish and 21 marlin.
 Team Galati took home the big check by releasing 81 sails and a marlin in their three days.
-Leg III (March 28-30) didn’t feature nearly as many sailfish but it was exciting none-the-less due to all the marlin that shook up the leaderboard.
+Leg III (March 28-30) featured just over half as many sailfish, but the marlin numbers nearly doubled and that really shook up the leaderboard.
 The fleet of 47 tallied 1,198 sailfish and 38 marlin over the three days, with our friend Captain Dave Mothershed and Uno Mas taking home first prize with 40 sails and 2 marlin.